Review: Volkswagen Grand California (2019)

-Available in two sizes - the 600 and 680 - the Grand California is the only campervan of this size to be offered by an in-house manufacturer.
-While there are aftermarket firms offering conversions of big vans, the Grand California is based on the Crafter and built entirely by Volkswagen.
+Available in two sizes - the 600 and 680 - the Grand California takes Volkswagen into motorhome terrority.
+However, unlike its rivals, based on aftermarket conversions of big vans, the Grand California is based on the Crafter and built entirely in-house by Volkswagen.

-The smaller Grand California - the 600 - is six metres long and comes with a double bed running sideways across the cabin and an optional overcab roof bed, ideal for children.
-Despite being bigger, the 6.8-metre 680 has a lower roof and is therefore only available as a two-berth model.
+The smallest and cheapest version of the Grand California is the 600.
+It is six metres long and comes with a double bed running sideways across the cabin and an optional overcab roof bed, ideal for children.
+Despite being larger and more expensive, the 6.8-metre 680 has a lower roof and is therefore only available as a two-berth model.
 Its double bed runs lengthways along the cabin.

 Both models come with a wetroom.
 There’s a cassette toilet, foldaway sink and a shower, along with useful shelves for storing toiletries.
 If you’re used to luxury hotels, you might find the wet room a little spartan, but it’s functional and saves the late night traipse across the campsite for the loo.

-The sheer size of the Grand California means it might be intimidating to drive at first but, once you’ve got used to having to take a wider line at T-junctions, it’s actually quite easy.
-Forward visibility is very good, thanks to the high seating position, while big mirrors make it an easy camper to place in the road.
+The sheer size of the Grand California means it can be intimidating to drive at first but once you’ve got used to having to take a wider line at T-junctions it’s actually quite easy.
+Forward visibility is very good, thanks to the high seating position, while its huge door mirrors make it an easy camper to place in the road.
 There are sensors and cameras everywhere, too, meaning it’s surprisingly easy to squeeze into a tight space.

 The 2.0-litre diesel engine has plenty of performance for joining motorways, while the standard eight-speed automatic gearbox is excellent.
 It will happily sit at around 70mph on the motorway, while the ride quality helps make it a surprisingly relaxed long-distance cruiser.

-The Grand California will start at around £69,000, increasing to £80,000 for a 680 4Motion.
+The Grand California starts at around £69,000 to buy new, increasing to £80,000 for a 680 4Motion.
 That’s an awful lot of money for a posh camper van, but it might not be the lavish expense you think it is.
 For a start, aftermarket conversions based on the Crafter aren’t much cheaper, and Volkswagen motorhomes hold their value incredibly well.

 What does a Volkswagen Grand California (2019) cost?